Danish bank pleads guilty to multi-billion dollar fraud scheme on U.S. Banks - NewsBreak

 EU agrees to the world's largest carbon border tax

-CNN — European Union governments have reached a deal on the world's first major carbon border tax, as part of an overhaul of the bloc's flagship carbon market that aims to make its economy carbon-neutral by 2050.
-EU ministers finalized details of the Carbon Border Adjustment Mechanism early Sunday...
+EU governments have reached a deal on the world's first major carbon border tax as part of an overhaul of the bloc's flagship carbon market that aims to make its economy carbon-neutral by 2050.

+Propaganda videos circulating on Russian social media appeal for more army recruits to fight in Ukraine

+Propaganda videos have begun circulating on Russian social media in recent days to encourage Russians to enlist in the armed forces and fight in Ukraine, despite the Kremlin having denied needing more recruits.

 Comments / 0